Vu-Trung-Nam/infinite-scroll-demo/README.md

 ## Getting Started (Two Options)

+## ⚠️⚠️⚠️ Note: You need to create a **.env** file in the root directory of the project (same level as package.json) and add the following content for the project to work: NEXT_PUBLIC_API_URL=https://dummyjson.com

 ## Option 1.
 Using Node Package Manager (requirement: npm, yarn or pnpm)

 First, install dependencies: